Portuguese conquest of French Guiana: Background

 During the Napoleonic Wars, French colonial territories in the Caribbean were a drain on both the French and British navies.
 The fortified harbours on the islands and coastal towns provided shelter for French warships and privateers that could strike against British trade routes at will, forcing the Royal Navy to divert extensive resources to protect their convoys.
 However, the maintenance and support of these bases was a significant task for the French Navy.
 It had suffered a series of defeats during the war that left it blockaded in its own harbours and unable to put to sea without attack from British squadrons waiting off the coast.
 Cut off from French trade and supplies, the Caribbean colonies began to suffer from food shortages and collapsing economies, and messages were sent to France in the summer of 1808 requesting urgent help.

-Some of these messages were intercepted by the patrolling Royal Navy.
+Some of these messages were intercepted by British naval patrols.
 Based on the description in those messages of the low morale and weak defences of the Caribbean territories, the decision was taken to eliminate the threat from the French colonies for the remainder of the war by seizing and occupying them in a series of amphibious operations.
-Command of this campaign was given to Rear-Admiral Sir Alexander Cochrane, who focused his initial efforts on Martinique, gathering a substantial force of ships and men at Barbados in preparation for the planned invasion.
+Command of this campaign was given to Rear-admiral Sir Alexander Cochrane, who focused his initial efforts on Martinique, gathering a substantial force of ships and men at Barbados in preparation for the planned invasion.
 While the main British forces concentrated in the Leeward Islands, smaller expeditionary forces were sent to watch other French colonies, including the small ship HMS Confiance, deployed to the northern coast of South America under Captain James Lucas Yeo.
-Supplementing this meagre force were reinforcements provided by Rear-Admiral Sir Sidney Smith, the commander of the Brazil Station who had negotiated with the Portuguese government, then situated in Brazil, where they had been forced to relocate in 1808 following the French invasion that began the Peninsular War.
+Supplementing this meagre force were reinforcements provided by Rear-Admiral Sir Sidney Smith, the commander of the Brazil Station who had negotiated with the Portuguese government, then situated in colonial Brazil, where they had been forced to relocate in November 1807 following the Franco-Spanish invasion that began the Peninsular War.

-Smith had secured the assistance of a Portuguese squadron, consisting of two armed brigs, Voador (24 guns) and Vingança (18 guns), an unarmed brig, Infante Dom Pedro, and the unarmed cutter Leão.

-This force carried at least 550 regular Portuguese soldiers, supplemented by sailors and marines on board the ships, all under the command of Lieutenant-Colonel Manuel Marques.
-Yeo, who was to retain overall command of the operation, joined the Portuguese force off Belém in early December 1808.
+Smith secured the assistance of a small Portuguese Navy squadron comprising two armed brigs, the 24-gun Voador and 18-gun Vingança, and two unarmed ships, the brig Infante Dom Pedro and cutter Leão.
+This force carried at least 700 regular soldiers and 550 marines of Royal Marine Brigade under Lieutenant-colonel Manuel de Elva.
+Yeo, who was to retain overall command of the operation, joined the Portuguese squadron off Belém in early December 1808.
 On 15 December he attacked the coastal districts of Oyapok and Appruage, seizing both without resistance, in preparation for the advance on Cayenne, the capital of French Guiana.